cloudy-org/roseate/core/README.md

 </div>

-Little guide before as a reminder to myself on how to profile memory on individual roseate-core unittests.
+Little guide below as a reminder to myself on how to profile memory on individual roseate-core unittests.

 ## How to profile memory of a unittest (for debugging purposes).
 ![alt text](./tests/heaptrack_preview.png)